Holographic approach to thermalization in general anisotropic theories: Introduction

-Layout of the paper is as follows.
-In Sec. \ref{sec1} we introduce Lifshitz-like anisotropic hyperscaling violation theories, and corresponding static black hole metric.
-The null energy condition is developed to impose the constraints on the scaling parameters of theories.
-The dynamics of the extremal surface and its corresponding equations of motion are studied in Sec. \ref{sec2}.
-In Sec. \ref{sec3}, we study the entanglement entropy at thermal equilibrium.
-The early time entanglement entropy growth and its late time saturation will be discussed in Sec. \ref{sec4} and \ref{sec5} respectively.
-In Sec. \ref{sec6}, we choose the Einstein-Axion-Dilaton theory as an example to realize the allowed scaling parameter regions given by the constraint from the null energy condition as well as the requirement of the existence of the extremal surface solutions.
+The layout of the paper is as follows.
+In Sec. \ref{sec1} we introduce a Lifshitz-like anisotropic hyperscaling violation theory, and the corresponding static black hole metric.
+The null energy conditions are developed to impose the constraints on the scaling parameters of the theory.
+The dynamics of the extremal surface and its equations of motion are studied in Sec. \ref{sec2}.
+In Sec. \ref{sec3}, we first compute the entanglement entropy at the thermal equilibrium.
+The early time entanglement entropy growth and late time saturation will be computed later and then discussed in Sec. \ref{sec4} and \ref{sec5} respectively.
+In Sec. \ref{sec6}, we choose the Einstein-Axion-Dilaton theory as an example to realize the allowed scaling parameter regions given by the constraints from the null energy conditions as well as the condition for the existence of the extremal surfaces.
 Finally, Sec. \ref{sec7} concludes the work.
-In Appendix \ref{app}, we provide the detailed analysis about the regimes of the scaling parameters for the system undergoing continuous and discontinuous saturation in the strip case.
+In Appendix \ref{app}, we provide the detailed analysis about the regions of the scaling parameters for the system to have either continuous or discontinuous saturation in the strip case.